CANDY-LINE/candy-red/README.md

 The preinstalled version of Node.js v0.10.29 won't work because of the [header file issue](http://dustinbolton.com/replace_invalid_utf8-is-not-a-member-of-v8string-installing-nodejs-packages-on-raspbian-debian-on-raspberry-pi-2-b/) appearing on installing native addons.

-I highly recommend to uninstall the preinstalled version of Node.js, Node-RED (which depends on `nodejs` and `nodejs-legacy` packages) and npm by the following command, and to install another version.
+I highly recommend you to uninstall the preinstalled version of Node.js, Node-RED (which depends on `nodejs` and `nodejs-legacy` packages) and npm by the following command, and to install another version instead.

 ```
 $ sudo apt-get remove -y nodered nodejs nodejs-legacy npm